ViennaTools/ViennaPS/docs/inst/index.md

 cmake --install build --prefix "/path/to/your/custom/install/"
 ```

 This will install the necessary headers and CMake files to the specified path.
-If `--prefix` is not specified, it will be installed to the standard path for your system, usually `/usr/local/` .
+If `--prefix` is not specified, it will be installed to the standard path for your system, usually `/usr/local/`.
+Note that it is generally not recommended to install to system directories, since this can lead side effects with package managers.

 The `-G Ninja` option can be omitted if you prefer to use _Unix Makefiles_ as the build system.
 However, this can potentially lead to conflicts when later installing the Python package using the pip installer, as pip always employs _Ninja_ as the build system.

 ## Building the Python package locally

 In order to build the Python bindings, the [pybind11](https://github.com/pybind/pybind11) library is required.
 On Linux based system (Ubuntu/Debian), pybind11 can be installed via the package manager: `sudo apt install pybind11-dev`.
 For macOS, the installation via Homebrew is recommended: `brew install pybind11`.
 The ViennaPS Python package can be built and installed using the `pip` command: